Dark Age of Camelot: Development

 The decision to develop Dark Age of Camelot was made in late 1999, with it originally being conceived of as a graphical MUD.
 Mythic Entertainment president Mark Jacobs proposed the idea of using Arthurian legend since it was on the public domain and thus the company would be free of any licensing issues.
 Total development costs excluding equipment leases was about US$2.5 million and took 18 months with a team of 25 full-time developers.
 3DS Max and Character Studio were used to create all models and animations within the game.

-Toward the end of development, Mythic found itself in a difficult financial situation: Since it had never borrowed money, it lacked a credit rating sufficient to lease the Dell servers needed to run the game.
+Toward the end of development, Mythic found itself in a difficult financial situation: since it had never borrowed money, it lacked a credit rating sufficient to lease the Dell servers needed to run the game.
 After being denied the lease by Dell, Mythic had to purchase each server using its development funds.
 Securing a publisher was also a difficult task; every publisher that Mythic initially approached rejected the game except for one, Vivendi Games.
 In 2014, Jacobs still expressed gratitude to Vivendi for taking a chance on the studio.

 During the game's prime, Mythic operated 120 dual-processor Pentium servers running Linux.
 Out of those, groups of six servers were devoted to running one world, or as the player saw it, one server.
-The servers were designed to handle 20,000 players simultaneously logged in at any given time, however, Mythic limited them to about 4,000 each in order to keep the world from feeling too cluttered.
-Mythic's cofounder Rob Denton stated, "If you have too many people, the worlds get too crowded.
-The last thing you want is to be bumping into thousands of people."
+The servers were designed to handle 20,000 players simultaneously logged in at any given time, but Mythic limited them to about 4,000 each in order to keep the world from feeling too cluttered.
 Much of the game's code was also stored on the servers, with the user client more focused on graphics and texture loading based on a data stream limited to 10 kbit/s per player.

-In December 2017, Broadsword Games announced Dark Age of Camelot: Endless Conquest, a non-subscription style game account allowing players to play the game for free, with some restrictions on how many characters the player can have, character classes, as well as some services within the game.
+Broadsword Games later released Dark Age of Camelot: Endless Conquest, a non-subscription style game account allowing players to play the game for free, with some restrictions on how many characters the player can have, character classes, as well as some services within the game.
 Their timeline originally placed release in fall of 2018, but "unforeseen issues and technological constraints" with the v1.125 patch has forced them to delay the release until early 2019.
-However, they have also announced that prior accounts will be eligible for Endless Conquest as well as new accounts.
+The user's prior accounts are eligible for Endless Conquest as well as new accounts.